Network resilience: Behavior transitions in animal and human networks

-The recent empirical study of the tipping points with the minority of committed agents has been presented in Ref. \cite{centola2018experimental}.
-The authors show that theoretically predicted dynamics of critical fractions do emerge within an empirical system of social coordination based on an artificially created system of evolving social conventions.
-The authors first synthesize the diverse theoretical and observational accounts of tipping point dynamics to derive theoretical predictions for the size of an effective critical fraction of committed agents.
-A simple model of strategic choice is used in which agents decide which opinion to adopt by choosing the option that yields the greatest expected individual reward given their history of social interactions.
-The model predicts a sharp transition in the collective dynamics of opinions as the size of the committed minority reaches a critical fraction of the population (see Fig.~\ref{fig:centola}).
-Two parameters determine the theoretical predictions for the size of the critical fraction: the length $M$ of individual memory of the past interactions, and the population size, $N$.
-Inspecting these parameters shows that the predicted size of the tipping point changes significantly, with the individuals' average memory length $M$ (see Fig.~\ref{fig:centola}).
+A recent empirical study of tipping points in a system in which there is a minority of committed agents is presented in Ref. \cite{centola2018experimental}.
+The authors showed that the theoretically predicted dynamics of critical fractions did emerge within an empirical system of social coordination based on an artificially created system of evolving social conventions.
+The authors first synthesized the diverse theoretical and observational accounts of tipping point dynamics and used this synthesis to derive theoretical predictions for the size of an effective critical fraction of committed agents.
+A simple model of strategic choice was used in which agents decide which opinion to adopt by choosing the option that yielded the greatest expected individual reward given their history of social interactions.
+The model predicted a sharp transition in the collective dynamics of opinions as the size of the committed minority reaches a critical fraction of the population (see Fig.~\ref{fig:centola}).
+Two parameters determined the theoretical predictions for the size of the critical fraction: length $M$ of individual memory of the past interactions and population size, $N$.
+Inspection of these parameters shows that the predicted value of the tipping point changes significantly with the individuals' average memory length $M$ (see Fig.~\ref{fig:centola}).

-The authors recruited 194 subjects via the World Wide Web, and clustered them into online communities for the experiments.
-Figure \ref{fig:centola_1} shows a summary of final adoption levels across all trials, along with expectations from the introduced empirically parameterized theoretical model, with 95\% confidence intervals.
-This figure compares these observations to numerical simulations of the theoretical model using population sizes and observation windows comparable to the experimental study ($N=24$, $T=100$, $M=12$).
+The authors recruited 194 subjects via the World Wide Web and clustered them into online communities for the experiments.
+Figure \ref{fig:centola_1} shows a summary of the final adoption levels across all trials, along with expectations based on the introduced empirically parameterized theoretical model, with 95\% confidence intervals.
+The figure compares these observations to numerical simulations of the theoretical model using population sizes and observation windows comparable to those used in the experimental study ($N=24$, $T=100$, $M=12$).
 The theoretically predicted critical fraction values from this model fit the experimental findings well.